falakrana/ChronoNote/README.md

 ## 🚀 Features

 - **Full CRUD Operations**: Create, Read, Update, and List notes.
+- **Authentication**: Secure User registration and login with JWT support.
 - **Automatic Versioning**: Every update to a note creates a new version entry in the history.
 - **Persistent Storage**: Integrated with PostgreSQL for reliable data management.
 - **Clean Architecture**: Follows the Controller-Service-Repository-Model pattern.